 - You have a good reputation in China.
 Good.

 But now, how do we make money?
-Without sales there is no business, we’ll detail for you here the best way to sell your beer in China.
+Without sales there is no business, we’ll detail you here the best way to sell your beer in China.

 How to develop your Online Sales in China?

 It’s probably the easiest way to make money in China.
-In western countries people are more accustomed to buying food and beverage in physical shops, in China people are constantly focused on their phones.
+In western countries people are more accustomed to buying food and beverage in physical shops, in China, people are constantly focused on their phones.
 E-commerce online platforms are THE place to sell your product.

 Just look at the 2019 Double 11 Day: $38 billion in a day.
 And most of the products have been bought through mobile phones.

-Online purchasing behaviour in China:
+Online purchasing behavior in China:

 - People are always looking for a product to buy online.